martimors/charts/README.md

 ## Improvement ideas

-- Publish to helm chart repo on github pages
-- Include an ingress resource
 - Add MinIO and PostgreSQL sub-charts for testing
 - CI pipeline that runs helm tests
-- Better test for mlflow (maybe log an artifact or something)
+- Better test for mlflow (maybe log an artifact or something?)